- 1 Will bankruptcy have an impact on my business?

 Individual Voluntary Arrangement (IVA)

-An agreement made between you and your creditors to repay an agreed amount each month.
+An Individual Voluntary Agreement made between you and your creditors to repay an agreed amount each month.
 This is legally binding and could be negotiated while still serving as a company director.

 Debt Management Plan